 First-year clinical experience

-- Begins the first month of your first semester
+- Begins during the first semester

-Junior perioperative nursing course
+Junior specialty nursing courses

 Fourth-year clinical preceptor